 The Centre for Caribbean Studies was established in October 1984.
 Its principal aim is to stimulate teaching and research on the Caribbean.
 It also encourages the study of the Caribbean in an Atlantic context, emphasising African, North and South American, Asian and European influences from a comparative, cross-cultural and interdisciplinary perspective.
 Additionally, it serves as a national forum for individuals and organisations with an interest in and concern for the diaspora as well as those countries bordering the Caribbean.

 The studentship is tenable for up to three-and-a-half years (full-time), subject to academic progression.
-It covers tuition fees for Home/European Union students and a stipend (currently worth £14,553 ).
+It covers tuition fees for Home/European Union students and a stipend.
 The studentship is funded jointly through the generous endowment provided by Yesu Persaud and the Warwick Collaborative Postgraduate Research Scholarships (WCPRS) scheme.

-The successful candidate will have additional opportunties for training through CADRE, the Doctoral Training Centre in Warwick's Faculty of Arts.
+The successful candidate will have additional opportunities for training through CADRE, the Doctoral Training Centre in Warwick's Faculty of Arts.

 Applicants should be holders of a good first degree (at least 2:1 or equivalent).
 A relevant Masters degree, completed or close to completion, is also expected in an area relevant to the proposed area of doctoral research.

 Before submitting an application, candidates should identify and make contact with a potential supervisor from among the YPCCS’s academic staff.

-Please specify ‘PhD studentship in Caribbean Studies’ in the section of the form under the funding being sought.
+Please specify ‘PhD studentship in Caribbean Studies’ in your application.